Reducing Patient No-Show Rates: A Comprehensive Guide

 - Overstaffing contributes to employee disengagement and turnover.
 Several healthcare organizations have seen an 18% dive in productivity and as much as 16% loss in profitability.

 - No-shows add more administrative burden to staff who are tasked with scheduling and appointments.
-As the list of patients to call grows, the operational expenses required for calling patients and making follow-ups also increase.
+As the list of patients to call grows, the operational expenses required for calling patients, making follow-ups and no-show appointments also increase.

 For providers, these ill effects translate directly to damaged bottom line.